Chicago awaits the return of Bell’s-brewed beer

 My guess is that if Bell succeeds you’ll be able to walk into a bar, order “Two Hearted Ale” and get a classic American IPA without a bartender even asking “Did you mean Kalamazoo IPA?”

-8 Responses to “Chicago awaits the return of Bell’s-brewed beer”
+8 thoughts on “Chicago awaits the return of Bell’s-brewed beer”

 And, you are allowed to come knock me upside the head, I was talking to John Mallett of Bell’s yesterday.
 But about what he learned about hops and malt supplies during a large trade show in Germany and I didn’t think to bring this up (hadn’t seen the Crain’s story, but Beer Mapping already had me on alert).